abubalo/sum-up/README.md

 ## Usage

 To use SumUp, simply navigate to the web page of an article you want to summarize and click the SumUp icon in your browser toolbar.
-SumUp will extract the text from the article, generate a summary using the Davinci-003 language model, and display the summary in a popup window.
+SumUp will extract the text from the article, generate a summary using the OpenAI Davinci-003 language model, and display the summary in a popup window.

-## Contributing

-If you'd like to contribute to SumUp, please submit a pull request with your proposed changes.
-We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.

 ## License

 SumUp is licensed under the MIT license.
-See LICENSE.txt for more information.
+See [LICENSE](/LICENSE.md) for more information.